 Global Partners volunteer teams have been traveling to Nicaragua since March 2010.
-Since then, more than 20 volunteer teams have traveled to the Matagalpa Region of Nicaragua to provide training for Nicaraguan physicians and other healthcare workers, provide specialty services that are not readily available, support community development projects such as lending libraries, provide educational support in local schools, and conduct health and literacy assessments.
+Since then, more than 25 volunteer teams have traveled to the Matagalpa Region of Nicaragua to provide training for Nicaraguan physicians and other healthcare workers, provide specialty services that are not readily available, support community development projects such as lending libraries, provide educational support in local schools and universities, and conduct health and literacy assessments.

 Global Partners-Nicaragua teams blog during their trips to provide real-time updates on their activities.
 Click here to read current and past blog entries by Global Partners' volunteers in Nicaragua!

 In 2016, trips are scheduled for the dates below, and each trip will have a different area of focus.
 These areas of focus are subject to change as our partners sometimes request changes to our schedule.

 Teams will be going in March, June and October.
 In addition to the roles outlined below, fluent Spanish speakers are almost always needed on trips to provide interpretation services for the volunteer teams.

 Also, please note that while a "sign-up deadline" is listed for each trip, volunteers are encouraged to complete the volunteer form

 or contact the Global Partners office as soon as possible to indicate their interest in a trip.
 Teams fill quickly and there is no guarantee space will be available on the sign-up deadline date.

 | March 6-13

 - awareness training

 UNAN Nursing School